 Your dining options in Port Fairy are endless!
 From lovely cafes to eat-in or take-away, great restaurants to enjoy a sophisticated meal out, bars and pubs and higher end dining.

-For the best pizza and great atmosphere catering for everyone, is Coffin Sally.
+For the best pizza in South West Victoria head to Coffin Sally.
+It has a super cool atmosphere and the food is amazing!
 The menu is extensive, the service if friendly and it is a place that you want to continue to go back to.